diaviloai/Onedebrid/currentsprint.md

 - SearchRepository.updateSearchSession uses `Map<String, String>` for
   filters; revisit if SearchFilters gets promoted to a domain model
-- AppError has no ValidationError case; CreateProfileUseCase and UpdateProfileUseCase use LocalStorageError(IllegalArgumentException) for blank name validation — semantically incorrect; revisit when the error model gets a review pass
+- AppError has no ValidationError case; CreateProfileUseCase and UpdateProfileUseCase use LocalStorageError(IllegalArgumentException) for blank name validation — semantically incorrect; revisit when the error model gets a review pass. **Now also affects DeleteProfileUseCase's active-profile rejection, surfaced via SettingsScreen — see Next Steps #5.**
 - StartPlaybackUseCase uses a fully qualified AppError reference inline;
   tidy to a top-level import if preferred
 - HomeViewModel.removeItem() has no failure feedback path —
-  PlaybackRepository.removeFromContinueWatching() returns Unit; deliberately deferred (Session 16)
+  PlaybackRepository.removeFromContinueWatching() returns Unit;
+  deliberately deferred (Session 16)
-- HomeViewModel.kt has a fully-qualified kotlinx.coroutines.Job reference
+- HomeViewModel.kt has a fully-qualified kotlinx.coroutines.Job
-  inline instead of a top-level import (Session 16) — not yet tidied
+  reference inline instead of a top-level import (Session 16) — not yet tidied
-- NavGraph's home route is an inline placeholder Composable, not real UI
-- NavGraph's Search route is not declared and SearchScreen is not reachable — see Next Steps #1
 - SearchScreen.kt uses fully-qualified
   `androidx.compose.foundation.text.KeyboardActions`/`KeyboardOptions`
   inline rather than top-level imports, to avoid a possible import-name collision that couldn't be verified without seeing the exact Compose BOM version pinned in build.gradle.kts.
 Revisit and tidy to top-level imports once confirmed safe.
 - SearchScreen's TV_SHOW tap-disabled state and Smart-Defaults-only playback are both deliberate, documented limitations, not bugs.
+- **NEW (Session 23):** `DropdownField<T>` in SettingsScreen.kt is a
+  simple `TextButton` + `DropdownMenu` implementation, not Material 3's `ExposedDropdownMenuBox`.
+Functional, but not the "official" M3 dropdown pattern (which has its own anchor/positioning requirements).
+Fine as-is; revisit only if visual polish on Settings becomes a priority.
+- **NEW (Session 23):** No language list/picker exists — subtitle,
+  audio, and content-language preferences are all free-text BCP-47 code entry fields with a hint string, not validated or autocompleted.
+Revisit if a proper language picker becomes worth building.

 At the end of the next session, update currentsprint.md (full file, in a code block) and verify it directly against raw.githubusercontent.com/diaviloai/Onedebrid/main/currentsprint.md before treating the session as closed — and do not treat any session as closed without an actual green CI result for whatever was last pushed.